TheBIMsider/BYF/README.md

 BSD-3-Clause License - see [LICENSE](LICENSE) file for details.

 **TL;DR**: You can use, modify, and distribute this freely.
-Just keep the license notice and don't use our name to promote your changes.
+Just keep the license notice.

 ## 🙏 **Acknowledgments**